erinnacland/erinnacland.github.io/_pages/about.md

 My research focuses on why people harm others.
 To examine this, I study emotions, antisociality, and psychopathology in children and adolescents.
 I am also interested in research integrity/reform, R, and science communication.
 Occassionally I do art.

-Seleceted papers
+Selected papers
 ======

-*Genetic-environment interactions affect youth antisocial behavior?*
+## Do genetics interact with environment to affect youth antisocial behavior?

 In a longitudinal study (N = 721), we assessed how genetic risk for antisociality (via two polygenetic risk scores; PRSa,c) and hostile environments (school violence, harsh parenting) related to stable and unstable forms of antisocial behavior (nonaggressive conduct problems, physical aggression, social aggression) across adolescence (ages 13, 15, and 17 years).

 Harsh parenting, violence at school, and antisocial genetic risk were all independently associated with stable forms of antisocial behavior.
 We also found a consistent genetic-environment interaction specific to late adolescence:

 - Higher genetic risk for antisociality: harsher parenting was associated with increased social aggression (red lines)
 - Lower genetic risk for antisociality: harsher parenting was associated with decreased social aggression​ (blue lines)

 <br/><img src='/images/PRSfig.png'>

 Interestingly, each genetic risk score (PRSa and PRSc) showed the same genetic-environment interaction, despite each explaining separate portions of antisocial behavior.
 Genetic risk scores were not meaningfully correlated with one another likely due to one being derived from a primarily child sample (PRSc), while the other from a largely adult sample (PRSa).

 *IMPLICATIONS:* Harsher parenting was linked to elevated stable antisocial behaviors across adolescence.
 However, shifts in social aggression in late adolescence were partially explained by a consistent genetic-environment interaction (~8% of variance).